 You can make an argument that your company’s annual planning meeting is the most important thing you do all year.
 Each of your quarterly execution plans will anchor off of the decisions you make during the yearly planning meeting, and those quarterly plans are what drive the focus of your team’s weekly and daily execution.
 Plus, your Annual Plan has to move your company’s long-term strategic goals forward and be aligned to your core foundational strategy.
 Not to mention that you usually have your company’s most expensive leadership team in the room for one or two days - the cost is high and there’s a lot riding on this important business planning meeting.
 Don't worry, we have over a dozen years of experience in strategic planning meetings, and we can help get you on the right track.

 The key to having a great yearly planning meeting is to being prepared, determine the right annual planning meeting agenda, and follow a process to ensure that you get the maximum value out of the investment you’re making in annual planning.
-Our consultants have worked with hundreds of companies over the last decade to help them write annual plans that inspire and align the entire company around a main focus and a few key initiatives for the year.
+Successful meetings require that everyone come prepared as being prepared will save you time when working with your team in the session itself and allow you to focus on the important agenda items.
+Our consultants have worked with hundreds of companies over the last decade to help them write annual plans that inspire and align the entire company around the main focus and a few key initiatives for the year.
 Let me share a few of the patterns we’ve learned for conducting an effective Annual Planning meeting and make it productive for everyone to attend the meeting.
+An effective meeting agenda will have all of the meeting participants on the same page prior to setting foot in the room.

 Your Annual Planning Meeting Agenda has 2 Main Parts: